Currently Waiting For Claimed Scores. Please Check Back

 The equipment worked well with zero problems.
 The K3S isn’t the flashiest rig on the block but it is a pleasure to use the filters and dig out contacts within a few hundred hertz of each other.
 Worked an number of HCRA members over the weekend.

-http://cqcontest.net/ It’s a great way to see how you’re doing compared to others in your category or just a quick look at how the club is doing.
+I was surprised only two club members utilized the live score reporting at http://cqcontest.net/ It’s a great way to see how you’re doing compared to others in your category or just a quick look at how the club is doing.
 N1MM+ automatically sends the scores out, all you do is check a box.
 Try it the next contest, it’s fun!

 Even in the bad years ARRL 10M is a fun contest.
 You can have fun, work hard and still get a good night’s sleep!